FrancoYudica/DistributedFractals/README.md

 You can also specify the number of mpi processors with argument `--np <x>` and the rendering executable path `--executable_path <path>`.

+## Whitepaper

+For the initial version of this project, a detailed whitepaper was created that delves into the implementation intricacies, emphasizing experimentation and the parallel programming architecture behind it.
+You can access the whitepaper in its dedicated repository, available under the [releases section](https://github.com/FrancoYudica/DistributedFractals-Whitepaper/releases).

 ## Samples!

 <p align="center">